(Hwange National Park, Mana Pools, Victoria Falls)

 Mana means ‘four’ in Shona, which refers to the four large permanent pools formed by the middle Zambezi.
 These 2,500 square kilometres of river create islands, sandbanks and pools which are bordered by forests.
 One of the least developed National Parks in Southern Africa, Mana Pools has the country’s biggest concentration of hippopotamuses and crocodiles and in dry season there is a large mammal populations of elephant and buffalo.

-This morning you'll fly to Victora Falls via Bumi Hills and Hwange.
-Flight departs at 12:15 arriving at 16:20.
+This morning you'll fly from Mana Pools to Victoria Falls.
 Luggage is restricted to 20kg per person.

 The perfect base for exploring all the Victoria Falls has to offer, Ilala Lodge provides distinguished yet affordable accommodation in a gracious and secluded ambiance.